-Sometimes called impression-die forging, the heated billet or ingot is often hammered into a die that resembles a mold of the desired parts.
+With closed die forging, the heated billet or ingot is hammered into a die that resembles a mold of the desired parts.
 As the materials are struck, the metal will be forced into the cavities of the die.
+This process creates a forged part that closely resembles the final desired shape.

 Press Forging